BNU-Wang-MSN-Lab/FAVEE-HPP/Study2/README.md

 # DataClean_FAVEE_HPP
+The preprocessing of raw data, followed by PCA and clustering analysis, was performed for each region.
 - codes
   - each_region: perform data cleaning and pca results (FAVEE) in each region
   - CategoricalModel_19regions.ipynb: categorical results (HPP) in each region